 PARTICIPATION ON CREDITORS' COMMITTEES AND BOARDS OF DIRECTORS.
 The Adviser or its affiliates, on behalf of the Fund or of other funds or accounts it manages, may participate on committees formed by creditors to negotiate with the management of financially troubled companies that may or may not be in bankruptcy.
 The Adviser may also seek to negotiate directly with debtors with respect to restructuring issues.
 In the situation where a representative of the Adviser chooses to join a creditors' committee, the representative would likely be only one of many participants, each of whom would be interested in obtaining an outcome that is in its individual best interest.
-There can be no assurance that the representative may incur significant legal fees and other expenses in attempting to do so.
-As a result of participation by the representative on such committees, the representative may be deemed to have duties to other creditors represented by the committees, which might thereby expose the Fund to liability to such other creditors who disagree with the representative's actions.
+There can be no assurance that the representative would be successful in obtaining results most favorable to the Fund in such proceedings, although the representative on such committees, the representative may be deemed to have duties to other creditors represented by the committees, which might thereby expose the Fund to liability to such other creditors who disagree with the representative's actions.
 In addition, if the Adviser acquires material non-public confidential information about any issuer as a result of participation by the representative or such committees of such issuer.